Colouring random subgraphs: Introduction

 For a graph $G$ and $p \in (0,1)$, let $G_p$ denote the random subgraph of $G$ obtained by randomly including each edge of $G$ independently with probability $p$.
 Here, we shall study some basic questions about properly colouring the vertices of $G_p$ for fixed $p \in (0,1)$.
 Studying typical coloring properties of a random subgraph of a graph with given parameters is a very natural setup in the wide context of random graphs.
 We are also motivated partly by the following old question of Erd\H{o}s and Hajnal~\citep{EH1,EH2} that remains frustratingly open: is it true that for every pair $t,g \in \NN$, there exists a $k = k(t,g) \in \NN$ such that any graph with chromatic number at least $k$ contains a subgraph with chromatic number at least $t$ and girth at least $g$?
 A natural step towards this question of Erd\H{o}s and Hajnal --- motivated by Erd\H{o}s' randomised construction (see~\citep{textbook}) of graphs of large girth and chromatic number --- is to study the colouring-related properties of the random subgraph $G_p$ of an arbitrary graph $G$ of large chromatic number.

 Concretely, we shall focus on the two problems that we next describe.
 First, we study the following `chromatic number problem': for $k \to \infty$, given an arbitrary graph $G$ with chromatic number $\chi(G) = k$, what can we say (asymptotically) about the chromatic number $\chi(G_p)$ of the random graph $G_{p}$?
 Second, as a more approachable weakening of the chromatic number problem where we restrict our attention to \emph{greedy} colourings, we also study the following `colouring number problem': for $k \to \infty$, given an arbitrary graph $G$ with minimum degree $\delta(G) = k$, what can we say (again, asymptotically) about the colouring number $\CC(G_p)$ of the random graph $G_{p}$?
 Here and later, the colouring number $\CC(G)$ of a graph $G$ is the minimum integer $k$ such that every subgraph $G'$ of $G$ has a vertex of degree less than $k$.
+Equivalently, the $t$-core of $G$ is the maximal subgraph of $G$ in which all vertices have degree at least $t$; the coloring number is the largest $k$ such that the $(k-1)$-core is non-empty.

 Towards the first of our two primary questions, the main problem --- popularised by the first author, but certainly natural enough to have been independently considered by other researchers --- is the following. \begin{problem} As $k \to \infty$, is it true that for any graph $G$ with $\chi(G) = k$, we have \end{problem}